Skip to main content

 6. Current Limitations and Future Outlook

-There are features in EKS multi-cluster management that are not yet provided as managed services.
+There are features in the EKS multi-cluster management space that are not yet available as managed services.

 Built-in Cross-Cluster ReplicationNot releasedGitOps (Flux/ArgoCD)

-Multi-Region EKS ClusterNot releasedIndependent cluster per region + GitOps sync
+Multi-Region EKS ClusterNot releasedIndependent clusters per region + GitOps sync

 Practical Approach

 Until these features are released, the GitOps + supporting tool stack combination is the most mature and proven approach.
-Approximately 10% of EKS customers have already adopted Flux/ArgoCD-based GitOps.
+Already about 10% of EKS customers have adopted GitOps based on Flux/ArgoCD.

-K8s Object ReplicationGitOps (Flux or ArgoCD)Both clusters Pull from same Git repo
+K8s Object ReplicationGitOps (Flux or ArgoCD)Both clusters pull from the same Git repo

-Stateful Data ProtectionVelero + S3 Cross-Region ReplicationRegular backup + cross-region replication
+Stateful Data ProtectionVelero + S3 Cross-Region ReplicationScheduled backup + cross-region replication

 Secret SynchronizationExternal Secrets OperatorAWS Secrets Manager as shared source